PortugalOfficial Name: Portuguese Republic

 - Bookmark the Bureau of Consular Affairs website, which contains the current Travel Warnings and Travel Alerts as well as the Worldwide Caution.

-- Follow the U.S. Embassy in Portugal on Twitter and visiting the Embassy’s website.
+- Follow the U.S. Embassy in Portugal on Twitter and by visiting the Embassy’s website

 CRIME: Portugal has a relatively low rate of violent crime; however, crime in all categories is steadily increasing.
 Your greatest crime risk is becoming a target of opportunity, such as pickpockets and purse snatchers, particularly at popular tourist sites and restaurants, or on public transportation.
-Rental cars and vehicles with out-of-town or foreign license plates are frequent targets for break-ins, particularly when parked in popular tourist destinations and beaches.
-You should always remove visible luggage or personal items from cars when parking.
-The Embassy has learned of incidents where travelers discover a flat tire and someone immediately volunteers to assist.
-Capitalizing on the distraction, an accomplice meanwhile steals valuables from the vehicle.
-Keep your car doors locked when stopped at intersections.
-You should also avoid using automatic teller machines (ATMs) in isolated or poorly lighted areas.
-In general, visitors to Portugal should carry limited cash and credit cards on their person, and leave extra cash, credit cards, and personal documents at home or in a hotel safe.
-While thieves may operate anywhere, the U.S. Embassy receives most reports of theft from the following areas:
+Pick-pockets take advantage of crowds getting on and off of all forms of public transportation, using the jostling of the crowd as a distraction.
+Wallets and cellphones are particularly vulnerable.
+Rental cars and vehicles with out-of-town or foreign license plates are frequent targets for break-ins, particularly when parked at popular tourist destinations and beaches.
+Remove visible luggage or personal items from cars when parking.

-Taxis: Taxis are a reliable means of transportation, though you should be alert to possible discrepancies between the meter fare and the amount requested by the driver.
+Taxis are a reliable means of transportation, though you should be alert to possible discrepancies between the meter fare and the amount requested by the driver.
 Always ask the taxi driver to use the meter.
-A tourism information kiosk in the arrivals area of the Lisbon airport sells taxi vouchers at standardized prices for many locations in the city and metro area.
-As part of this voucher service, a member of the tourism office will also escort you to your taxi.
-Some cases have been reported involving taxi drivers in the arrivals area of the airport who overcharge, threaten and/or harass passengers.
 Always use a taxi from the queue or kiosk; do not utilize someone who walks up to you and offers you a ride.

-Beaches: Beaches are generally considered safe, but beachgoers should not leave their personal belongings unattended.
-Youth gangs have been known to congregate along the beaches between Lisbon and Cascais and occasionally accost beach-goers.
+Beaches are generally considered safe, but beachgoers should not leave their personal belongings unattended.
+Youth gangs have been known to congregate along the beaches between Lisbon and Cascais and occasionally accost/rob beach-goers.
 The authorities have increased their patrols in response to these incidences.

 Don’t buy counterfeit and pirated goods, even if they are widely available.
 Not only are the bootlegs illegal in the United States, if you purchase them you may also be breaking local law.